oric212/Weather-Terminal-App/README.md

 Features :

-1.Automatically detects your current location using your IP address.
+1. Automatically detects your current location using your IP address.

-2.Fetches current weather (temperature and conditions) for your location.
+2. Fetches current weather (temperature and conditions) for your location.

-3.Allows you to check weather for any city worldwide.
+3. Allows you to check weather for any city worldwide.

-4.Displays weather conditions with emojis for a nicer visual experience.
+4. Displays weather conditions with emojis for a nicer visual experience.

-5.Shows the current time formatted in DD/MM/YYYY HH:MM style.
+5. Shows the current time formatted in DD/MM/YYYY HH:MM style.

-6.Simple, interactive terminal interface with option to check multiple cities.
+6. Simple, interactive terminal interface with option to check multiple cities.

 Screenshot: